 Horticulture expert Toby Bost offers his gardening tips for early summer.
-Whether growing fruits and vegetables or maintaining your current landscape, there is plenty to do in yard this month.
+Whether growing fruits and vegetables or maintaining your current landscape, there is plenty to do in your yard this month.

 1. Fertilize warm-season turfgrass varieties, like Bermuda grass, St. Augustine and zoysia, are monthly during the summer months, or as needed based on a soil test.
 For more information on lawn management, request or download a copy of the Lawn Maintenance Calendar from Cooperative Extension for your turfgrass type.

 2. Remove no more than one-third of the height of the grass during mowing.
 This ensures the root system is not stressed.
 Clippings can be left on tall fescue/bluegrass lawns to recycle nutrients and add organic matter back into the soil.
 Raising the cutting height on cool season lawns as hot weather approaches also helps reduce weed infestations.